truenas/documentation/content/SCALE/SCALECLIReference/_index.md

 ---
 title: "CLI Reference Guide"
 geekdocCollapseSection: true
-description: "This section introduces the SCALE CLI and the basic namespaces and commands accessed from Shell."
+description: "This section introduces the **TrueNAS CLI Shell** and the basic namespaces and commands accessed from Shell."
 weight: 45
 aliases:
  - /scale/scaletutorials/truenasclishell/